How to find clients if you’re an IT freelancer

 Let’s take a look at how you can find ideal customers who are looking for an information technology (IT) freelancer.

 Without a website, how will people find you?
 Although you can use social media and freelance platforms, such as Upwork or Freelancer, to reach potential clients, having a website will allow you to connect with people who aren’t on those platforms.

-It’s important to establish an online presence because it allows you to showcase your skills, services, and completed projects to prospective clients.
-Include certifications or any awards you have won that will help you stand out from competitors.
+Establishing an online presence allows you to showcase your skills, services, and completed projects to prospective clients.
+It’s also an opportunity to show off any certifications or awards you received, which will help you stand out from your competitors.

-The good news is that you don’t have to be a site designer or even hire a developer to set up your website.
-You can use website builder platforms, such as WordPress, Weebly, and Squarespace, to get the job done.
+The good news is you don’t have to be a web developer or graphic designer to set up your website.
+You can use website builder platforms, such as WordPress, Weebly, and Squarespace, which offer step-by-step directions to help you get the job done.

 Network, network, network